Bonnie and Clyde (film): Production and style

 When Beatty was on board as producer only, his sister and actress Shirley MacLaine was a strong possibility to play Bonnie.
 When Beatty decided to play Clyde, they needed a different actress.
-Considered for the role were Jane Fonda, Tuesday Weld, Ann-Margret, Sharon Tate, Leslie Caron, Carol Lynley and Sue Lyon.
+Considered for the role were Jane Fonda, Tuesday Weld, Ann-Margret, Sharon Tate, Leslie Caron, Carol Lynley, and Sue Lyon.
 Cher auditioned for the part, and Beatty begged Natalie Wood to play the role.
 Wood declined, to concentrate on her therapy, and acknowledged that working with Beatty before had been "difficult".
 Faye Dunaway later said that she won the part "by the skin of her teeth!"

 The film is forthright in its handling of sexuality, but that theme was toned down from its conception.
 Originally, Benton and Newman wrote Clyde as bisexual.
 He and Bonnie were to have a three-way sexual relationship with their male getaway driver.
-Penn persuaded the writers that since the couple's relationship was underwritten in terms of emotional complexity, it dissipated the passion of the title characters.
-This would threaten the audience's sympathy for the characters, and might result in their being written off as sexual deviants because they were criminals.
+Penn convinced the writers that the emotional complexity of the couple's relationship undercut the passion of the title characters.
+Such behavior would threaten the audience's sympathy for the characters and might result in their being written off as sexual deviants because they were criminals.
 Others said that Beatty was unwilling to have his character display that kind of sexuality and that the Production Code would never have allowed such content in the first place.
-Clyde is portrayed as heterosexual and impotent.
+Clyde is portrayed as asexual or, perhaps, demisexual.

 Bonnie and Clyde was one of the first films to feature extensive use of squibs—small explosive charges, often mounted with bags of stage blood, that detonate inside an actor's clothes to simulate bullet hits.
 Released in an era when film shootings were generally depicted as bloodless and painless, the Bonnie and Clyde death scene was one of the first in mainstream American cinema to be depicted with graphic realism.

-Beatty originally wanted the film to be shot in black and white, but Warner Bros. rejected the idea.
+Beatty originally wanted the film to be shot in black and white, but Warner Bros.
+Pictures rejected the idea.
 Much of the studio's senior management was hostile to the film, especially Jack L. Warner, who considered the subject matter an unwanted throwback to Warner Bros.' early period when gangster films were a common product.
 Moreover, Warner was already annoyed at Beatty for refusing to star in PT 109 and defying Warner's favorite gesture of authority of showing the studio water tower with the WB logo on it.
 Beatty said, "Well, it's got your name, but it's got my initials."
 Warner complained about the costs of the film's extensive location shooting in Texas, which exceeded its production schedule and budget, and ordered the crew back to the studio backlot.
 It already had planned to return for final process shots.